ismaelucm/massis_tutorial/docs/Examples.md

     * behavior-profile: The behavioural profile used by the agent.
     * num-instances: Number of the instances of the agent created.
     * location: The location where the agent will be instantiated.
-* MassisLua.createHumanDeferred(behavioural-profile, num-instances, location, delay): Similar to previous one, but the agent is created with a delay indicated in the fourth parameter
+* MassisLua.createHumanDeferred(behavioural-profile, num-instances, location, delay): Similar to previous one, but the agent is created with a delay indicated in the fourth parameter.

-Next we will explain the different scenarios that MASSIS brings by already configured.
+Next, we will explain the different scenarios that MASSIS brings by already configured.
+These scenarios can be directly executed and serve as an example to create new ones.

 ## Examples included in MASSIS

 MASSIS has some simulations and behaviours created as an example.
-In this section of the tutorial, we will explain each of them.
+In this section of the tutorial, we will explain each of them and how they have been configured.

 ### Example SimpleExample01.lua

-A simple simulation where we create one pedestrian outside the faculty, going to the first classroom.
-Its walking speed is selected randomly between 1 - 5 and they are using the behaviour FollowingPath.
+This is a simple simulation where we creating one pedestrian outside the faculty, going to the first classroom.
+Its walk speed is selected randomly between 1 - 5 and it use the behaviour FollowingPath.
+This behavior move the agente down a given path.

 ```LUA
 Scenario = {